kukaryambik/CV/README.md

 #### 👌 What challenges I solve

+- Lead GitOps transformations and/or migration to Kubernetes (cloud or on-premises)
+- Automate the enforcement of Kubernetes policies (e.g. Network Policies, PSS implementation, etc)
 - Create a true CI/CD conveyor for any type of IT product
-- Lead GitOps transformations
-- Migration of infrastructure to Kubernetes (cloud or on-premises)
-- Automate the enforcement of Kubernetes policies (e.g. PSS)
 - Optimize infrastructure cost and observability

 ## 🧰 Skills